NoahBres/LearnRoadRunner/docs/markers.md

 Temporal markers are able to take a scale and offset.
 Scale takes in a number from 0 to 1.
 This is the percentage of time in the entire path.
-Offset takes in any arbitray number used to offset that scale for fine tuning.
+Offset takes in any arbitrary number used to offset that scale for fine tuning.

 <code-group>
 <code-block title="Java" active>